 Most useful MAs

-There are several ways to look at this issue because, first, there are 2 basic types of MAs, the simple and exponential MAs.
+There are several ways to look at this issue because, first, there are 2 basic types of MAs, simple and exponential MAs.
 Furthermore, both of these MAs can be modified by period, changing the number of trading periods included in the average value.

 In the above picture, we have the 100-day MAs, with the EMA in red and the SMA in green.
 You can see how the EMA is more erratic compared to the SMA.
 You will also notice how often prices cross the EMA, which would indicate a trend reversal, only for the SMA to hold firm.
-This is why I recommend the SMA, because it’s more reliable, but I’m sure there are others who will opt for the EMA.
+This is why I recommend the SMA, because it’s more reliable, but I’m sure others will opt for the EMA.

 Then there’s the issue of period.
 I could go into how MAs are calculated, but all you need to know is that it’s an average of closing prices over a given period.
-The longer the period, the slower the MA is to react and vice versa.
+The longer the period, the slower the MA is to react, and vice versa.
 You get to enter the exact period you want your MAs to represent, which presents a dilemma.
 To choose the ideal periods for your MAs, I recommend going for the most commonly used ones.

 Since MAs are a self-fulfilling prophecy, you want to be looking at the same thing everyone else is, or at least most other traders.
 In this regard, I use the 100 and 200-period MAs, which are very common among long-term traders.
 Both of these are slow MAs, so you will need a fast one, and there’s no consensus here.
-Personally, I use the 50-period MA because it’s not too fast.
+I use the 50-period MA because it’s not too fast.
 As a fast MA, the 50-period SMA has the advantage of being reliable, but it’s slower, which means that I will lose a few pips before the MA responds.

 That’s who I am, cautious, but you don’t have to be.
 An even faster 24-period MA is also common and will identify trends earlier, earning more pips.
 The danger of fake-outs with this one can be averted as long as you have excellent risk-management principles.
 To find out what works best for you, try different periods on a demo account first.
-For the 100 and 200-period MAs, best to keep these ones because most traders will be using them.
+For the 100 and 200-period MAs, best to keep these because most traders will be using them.

-Uses of MAs in Forex trading
+Uses of MAs in Forex Trading

 Once you have your MAs ready, now it’s time to apply them for profit.
 As I mentioned, they are among the most powerful tools, and that’s because they have different functions: